 Hospitality & Catering Study Programmes

 Step into the kitchen and prepare for a work in a hotel, restaurant or event venue.
-You can also study for a HND at the College!

 You’ll gain plenty of hands-on experience and have the opportunity to practise all that you learn in our kitchens.
 You can showcase your skills in the real world and work in the College’s own restaurant and catering company.